Neural Network Surrogate and Projected Gradient Descent for Fast and Reliable Finite Element Model Calibration: a Case Study on an Intervertebral Disc: Results and discussion

 We evaluated the calibration methods using a synthetic test set of 64 sampled configurations.
 Each method received target RoM values for the four load cases at the five moments and was tasked with predicting the corresponding configuration parameter values.
 The predicted configurations were then input into the surrogate to assess the agreement between the predicted and target RoM values.
 Due to the considerable running time of the FE for 64 samples, we did not validate these results with simulations.

 Table~\ref{table:calibration_syn} demonstrates that PGD w/ NN outperforms both baselines on synthetic data, achieving the lowest MAE of 0.06 and an $\overline{\mathcal{R}^2}$ score of 0.99, with a runtime of approximately 2.6 seconds.
 The GA w/ NN method also performs well, with an MAE of 0.18 and $\overline{\mathcal{R}^2}$ of 0.96, but it exhibits a more considerable variability across moments for most load cases.
 The high performance of both methods is expected since the calibrated target RoM values were derived from the same FE model used to create the training dataset.
 Though the inverse model is the fastest, requiring only 0.01 seconds, it fails to obtain applicable configurations, yielding a mean MAE of 0.52 and $\overline{\mathcal{R}^2}$ of 0.54.

-The primary issue is the ill-posedness of the inverse setting \cite{o1986statistical}, where numerous, very different configurations can result in almost identical RoM measurements.
-Due to this lack of convergence, we did not evaluate the inverse model on experimental data.
+The inverse setting requires mapping RoM measurements back to distinct material input configurations, which is highly challenging.
+Many different configurations can produce nearly identical RoM values due to the non-monotonicity of the response surface \cite{Gruber2024Sensitivity}, resulting in the ill-posedness of the inverse problem \cite{o1986statistical}.
+Given this lack of convergence, we did not proceed with evaluating the inverse model on experimental data.